py2ai/py2ai.github.io/_posts/2018-09-13-A-little-introduction-to-TensorFlow.md

 `sess.graph` is used to create the graph object.

 Here the first argument `'log_simple_graph'` is the output directory name.
-After that the graph can be visualized by the command `tensorboard —logdir = “path/to/the/log_simple_graph”`
+After that the graph can be visualized by the command `tensorboard --logdir “log_simple_graph/”`

 Launching this command will start a local web app on port 6006.
 The reason for choosing this port number is that it is inverted goog of the google:P.